Different Fertilizing Methods Used in Aquascaping (Revealed)

 Choosing a Fertilizer for Your Aquascape

-Fish need oxygen to live and plants need carbon dioxide to live.
-Since each one exhales the gas that the other one needs, it is an obvious match!
+Fish need oxygen to live, and plants need carbon dioxide to live.
+Since each one exhales the gas the other one needs, it creates a harmonious system!

-Most plants that you purchase from aquarium supply stores will come with some sort of information in regards to their food requirements.
+Most plants you purchase from aquarium supply stores will come with information regarding their food requirements.

 Under fertilized plants may exhibit brown or yellowing leaves, appear wilted, or look partially transparent.